hollasch/LSON/LSON.md

 LSON Example
 -------------
-Following are some example LSON snippets to illustrate various aspects of the notation, before we dive deeper:
+The following is an LSON snippet to illustrate various aspects of the notation, before we dive
+deeper:

     // Comments are C-style: double slash to end of line, or enclosed with `/*` and `*/`.
     /* This is an example using slash-star delimeters. */